nathan-k01/WMU-Discord-RPG-Project/README.md

-# Phaser Discord Games Template
+# Phaser Discord Multiplayer Games Template

-This Project Template is a great starting point for creating games on Discord with Phaser, utilising their new Embedded App SDK.
-It helps you seamlessly integrate custom games and activities into your Discord server, fostering community engagement, interaction, and fun.
+This project template is designed to be used in conjunction with our [Creating Multiplayer Discord Games with Phaser](https://phaser.io/tutorials/creating-multiplayer-discord-games-with-phaser) tutorial.
+It provides a starting point for creating multiplayer games on Discord with Colyseus and Phaser, utilising their new Embedded App SDK.

-We have a [comprehensive tutorial](https://phaser.io/tutorials/creating-discord-games-with-phaser) you can read on the Phaser site, which includes the steps required to create a Discord App and get your Phaser game running as an activity within it.

-Please work through our tutorial, as it was written to go with this template repository to get you up and running fast.
+## Requirements

+You need to have Node.js v21 or higher version.

 ## Template Project Structure

 We have provided a default project structure to get you started.
 This is as follows:

-- `client` - Contains the game & Discord SDK source code.
+- `packages/client` - Contains the game & Discord SDK source code.
-- `client/main.js` - The main entry point for the client.
+- `packages/client/src/main.ts` - The main entry point for the client.
 This contains the game & Discord SDK configuration which starts the game.
-- `client/scenes/` - The Phaser Scenes are in this folder.
+- `packages/client/src/scenes/` - The Phaser Scenes are in this folder.
-- `client/assets/` - Contains game assets(sprites, sounds, spritesheets, etc).
+- `packages/client/public/assets/` - Contains game assets(sprites, sounds, spritesheets, etc).
+- `packages/client/src/utils` - Contains custom code for responsivity of the game.
-- `server/server.js` - Contains Discord SDK for OAuth2 connection
+- `packages/server/server.ts` - Contains Discord SDK for OAuth2 & initiates WebSocket server for Colyseus.
+- `packages/server/rooms/GameRoom.ts` - Contains game session, channels communication between client/server.
+- `packages/server/schemas/GameState.ts` - Defines the structure and types of data that can be synchronized between the server and client.

 ## Handling Assets